Christmas Trees For Sale Sign

 Because I wanted my sign to look vintage, I didn’t do full coverage with the red paint.

-I find it’s best to remove the contact paper stencil before it dries.
-This is why it was important that I applied my stencils starting at the bottom.
-Each stencil overlaps the next slightly, and because this was the last stencil put in place, it was easily removed without bothering the other stencils.
+I found removing the contact paper stencil best before it dries, so I needed to apply my stencils starting at the bottom.
+Each stencil overlaps the next slightly, and because this was the last stencil put in place, it was quickly removed without bothering the other stencils.

 Next up, I weeded the FOR SALE stencil with my hook tool.